 Additional Requirements for Group 1 (United States & Canada)

-When applying for a sender number for Group 1 (United States and Canada), your website must demonstrate compliance with customer data collection and SMS marketing regulations.
+When applying for a sender number for Group 1 (United States and Canada), your website must demonstrate compliance with customer data collection and SMS/MMS marketing regulations.
+These requirements apply to both SMS and MMS sending.

 To improve approval success, ensure the following requirements are met: